 Dr. Pasquale Patrizio, a professor of obstetrics and gynecology at Yale University and director of the Yale Fertility Center, said he has been using low-dose IVF with good results.
 “It’s a shift of minds in the last few years, as we’ve been realizing that there’s no need to stimulate ovaries so aggressively as we’ve done before,” he said.

 The exorbitant cost of standard IVF — $15,000 to $30,000 per cycle, usually not covered by insurance — can prevent women from doing more than one or two cycles.

-However, Dr. Silber strongly disagrees, saying, “In truth more eggs from high-dose stimulation means poorer quality eggs.
+Dr. Silber says, “In truth more eggs from high-dose stimulation means poorer quality eggs.
 With mini-IVF, we get a smaller number of better quality eggs, and so retrieving more eggs with high-dose hormones only means more misery and expense for the patient, but not a higher pregnancy rate.”

 And low-dose IVF can be much less expensive, costing only about a third of standard IVF, according to Dr. Patrizio.
 The drugs are cheaper (about $500 per cycle), less medicine is necessary and less monitoring is needed, he said.

 Because it also reduces the risk of OHSS, fewer patients require hospitalization, Dr. Patrizio added, reducing costs even more.

 Dr. Geeta Nargund, in England says, “It’s a win-win situation.”
 “We can offer successful IVF to women while protecting their health and safety, and making it better for their children, at a lower cost.
 Mild-stimulation IVF is also significantly better for the quality of the embryos and the birthrate of children.”
 The physical and emotional discomfort for women is significantly lessened, she said; in fact, most women don’t feel anything.